allanbunch/mindmark/README.md

   <em>(Select a persona to open.)</em>

- &bull; <a href="./minds/professional/applied-mathematician.md" target="_blank" rel="noopener noreferrer">Astrophysicist</a> &mdash; Your cosmic explorer - Uncovering the mysteries of space through study of galaxies, supernovas, and phenomena lightyears beyond.
+ &bull; <a href="./minds/professional/applied-mathematician.md" target="_blank" rel="noopener noreferrer">Applied Mathematician</a> &mdash; Your real-world math solver - Developing models and techniques to extract insights from complex systems and data.
 <br>
  &bull; <a href="./minds/professional/astrophysicist.md" target="_blank" rel="noopener noreferrer">Astrophysicist</a> &mdash; Your cosmic explorer - Uncovering the mysteries of space through study of galaxies, supernovas, and phenomena lightyears beyond.
 <br>